lgrains/clean_data/README.md

 After the files are read into the subjectsTest or subjectsTrain tables, the subject numbers are contained in a column called 'V1'.
 The rename() function from the __dplyr__ library is used to replace V1 with 'subject'.
 After those changes are made, the files are combined using rbind()

 ####The activityLabels() function
 Processing the activity files (y_test.txt and y_train.txt) is similar to the subjects() function.
-The files are read into tables, the column name 'V1' is replaced, this time with the label 'activity, and the test and train tables are combined using rbind.
+The files are read into tables, the column name 'V1' is replaced, this time with the label 'activity', and the test and train tables are combined using rbind.
 ```
 activityLabels <- function() {
     activityLabelsTest <- read.table("UCI_HAR_Dataset/test/y_test.txt")